 Simple, frugal desert living at Rancho Costa Nada

-Frugal, simple living in the desert" Rancho Costa Nada: The Dirt Cheap Desert Homestead"
+" Rancho Costa Nada: The Dirt Cheap Desert Homestead"

 You probably don't want to do this, but...

 "Rancho Costa Nada" tells how the author bought 10 worthless acres in the California desert for three hundred bucks.
 For another hundred, he built a comfortable little hogan out of scrap lumber and sand bags.
 Some ideas he figured out for himself, such as how to be his own utility district.
-Other schemes for frugal desert living came from half a dozen fellow homesteaders in the barren waste of the Smoke Tree Valley in Imperial County, California.
+Other schemes for frugal desert living came from half a dozen fellow homesteaders in the shimmering waste of the Smoke Tree Valley in Imperial County, California.

 The author is no pioneer.
 Just an average mope without any particular survival skills or homesteader attributes such as carpentry or auto mechanics.
-He was raw.
-But he found out that by using a few simple expedients it's easy to live for almost nothing.
+But he found that by using a few simple expedients it's easy to live for almost nothing.
 No hardship.
 The cash he generates (and how hard is it to turn a few bucks in Samland?) becomes disposable income.
 So he travels during the summer inferno and uses the Rancho as home base in winter (unless he's housesitting or on the road).

 What's in this peculiar book?